 - Advice or recommendations based on those results or that analysis.

 It is substantive analysis that incorporates the critical and careful consideration and assessment of new and existing facts.
 Any material containing substantive analysis into investments or issuers is likely to be viewed by CS as investment research.

 CS's policy is only to publish investment research that is impartial, independent, clear, fair and not misleading.
-Such research may be produced and published only by employees of the Global Markets Research department.
+Such research may be produced and published only by employees of the SRI Securities Research department.

 - The views expressed in the report accurately reflect their personal views about any and all of the investments or issuers to which the report relates; and

 - No part of the Analyst's remuneration was, is or will be directly or indirectly related to the specific recommendations or views expressed in the report.